-- are voting members and are entitled to hold office on the Executive of the Association; - are entitled to use the designation "Interior Designer", and may use the initials "IDNB" after their names as defined by the Interior Designers Act;
+- are voting members and are entitled to hold office on the Executive of the Association; - are entitled to use the designation "Interior Designer", and may use the initials "IDNB" after their names as defined by the Interior Designers Act; - are responsible for informing the Registrar of changes of information for their listing in the IDNB register of members; - shall complete thirty (30) contact hours or 30 CEU credits of continuing education units in each three (3) year period preceding renewal of registration in accordance with the following and such guidelines as are established by the Board of Directors from time to time: - a minimum of fifteen (15) CEUs must be IDCEC approved CEUs; - a maximum of fifteen (15) CEUs can be non-IDCEC approved CEUs.;

-- are responsible for informing the Registrar of changes of information for their listing in the IDNB register of members; - shall complete thirty (30) contact hours or 30 CEU credits of continuing education units in each three (3) year period preceding renewal of registration in accordance with the following and such guidelines as are established by the Board of Directors from time to time: - a minimum of fifteen (15) CEUs must be IDCEC approved CEUs; - a maximum of fifteen (15) CEUs can be non-IDCEC approved CEUs.; - a minimum of eight (8) CEUs must be Health, Safety and Welfare (HSW) CEUs, which can be either IDCEC or non-IDCEC approved; - record-keeping of the CEUs is to be provided by IDCEC or an organisation approved by the Board from time to time; - shall carry professional liability insurance in the minimum amount required by the Board from time to time and submit proof of same to the Association annually. - A registered member who is contractually engaged in full or part-time teaching or directing interior design programs in an interior design program recognized by the Board and is not engaged in the practice of Interior Design, is exempt from carrying liability insurance but shall meet all other requirements of a Registered member - shall ensure that all technical submissions prepared or issued by him or her and filed with the authority having jurisdiction for the purpose of obtaining building permits or other approvals: - o contain such Registered Member's signature and stamp. - o contain the date on which it was approved; and - o be identified as an interior design document; - shall, without limiting the generality of the previous clause, affix his or her stamp to working drawings issued for tender, construction, regulators, building permits, specifications or clarifications, addenda, change orders, progress claims, and final completion reports; - shall register a copy of the stamp (electronic or physical stamp) used by such Registered Member with the Registrar annually; - o shall comply with the Code of Ethics set out at By-Law 5; - upon resignation the member will retire their stamp and delete the electronic version;

-o shall pay such annual and other fees established by the Board.
+- a minimum of eight (8) CEUs must be Health, Safety and Welfare (HSW) CEUs, which can be either IDCEC or non-IDCEC approved; - record-keeping of the CEUs is to be provided by IDCEC or an organisation approved by the Board from time to time. - shall carry professional liability insurance in the minimum amount required by the Board from time to time and submit proof of same to the Association annually; - shall ensure that all technical submissions prepared or issued by him or her and filed with the authority having jurisdiction for the purpose of obtaining building permits or other approvals: - contain such Registered Member's signature and stamp; - contain the date on which it was approved; and - be identified as an interior design document; - shall, without limiting the generality of the previous clause, affix his or her stamp to working drawings issued for tender, construction, regulators, building permits, specifications or clarifications, addenda, change orders, progress claims, and final completion reports; - shall register a copy of the stamp (electronic or physical stamp) used by such Registered Member with the Registrar annually; - shall comply with the Code of Ethics set out at section 5 of these By-laws; - shall submit a resignation to the Association in written form to be addressed to the secretary of the Association at the time of resignation and return their stamp and delete the electronic version; - shall pay such annual and other fees established by the Board from time to time.